jpilla/aws-rag-pipeline/README.md

 ### Step 2: Prepare the Data

-The `join_reviews.py` script combines review data with product metadata and formats it for embedding:
+The `join_reviews.py` script combines review data with product metadata and formats it for ingestion:

 ```bash
 python3 scripts/join_reviews.py \